How to create powerful PowerPoint presentations

 [1] 10 little-known facts about PowerPoint, published by Poll Everywhere

 PowerPoint is a software application that has endured.
-It is a powerful tool with many features that many people will never use.
+It is a powerful tool, and it has many features that many people will never use.
 However, I think it is beneficial for us to know the basic features in depth.
 It will save you a lot of time if you can quickly create simple but effective PowerPoint slides.

 • Design principles